Hawaiian Diving Adventures

 This program gives you the skills and experience required to safely lead groups of certified divers.
 It is also the first step towards an exciting career as an SSI Dive Professional without requiring you to complete an instructor training program.
 Guides can work for SSI Dive Centers, guiding dives in a variety of environments and conditions.
 This is a prerequisite for Divemaster, Assistant Instructor, and Open Water Instructor.

 This course is a big deal!
 It elevates you from a recreational diver into the realm of the pros.
 Plan on a serious time and energy commitment, as it takes a lot to learn to do what we do.
-Each course is individual, and timing depends on your growth and performance.
-It typically takes 2-6 months to become a Dive Guide, depending on the time you put into it.

 What to Bring